Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 If you want to install a version of this demo in your local Lightstreamer server, follow these steps:
 * Download the latest Lightstreamer distribution (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
-* Get the `deploy.zip` file of the ["Release for Lightstreamer 7.3" release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/releases) and unzip it.
+* Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/releases) and unzip it.
 * Plug the Proxy Data Adapter and the Proxy MetaData Adapter into the Server: go to the `Deployment_LS` folder and copy the `DotNetStockList` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 * Alternatively, you may plug the **robust** versions of the Proxy Data Adapter and the Proxy MetaData Adapter: go to the `Deployment_LS(robust)` folder and copy the `DotNetStockList` directory and all of its files into `adapters`.
 This Adapter Set demonstrates the provided "robust" versions of the standard Proxy Data and Metadata Adapters.
 The robust Proxy Data Adapter can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.
 The robust Proxy Metadata Adapter can handle the case in which a Remote Metadata Adapter is missing or fails, by temporarily denying all client requests and trying to connect to a new Remote Data Adapter instance.
-See the comments embedded in the provided [`adapters.xml` file template](https://lightstreamer.com/docs/ls-server/latest_7_3/remote_adapter_robust_conf_template/adapters.xml), for details.
+See the comments embedded in the provided [`adapters.xml` file template](https://lightstreamer.com/docs/ls-server/latest/remote_adapter_robust_conf_template/adapters.xml), for details.
 Note that this extended Adapter Set also requires that the client is able to manage the case of missing data.
 Currently, only the [Lightstreamer - Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript#stocklist-demo) and the [Lightstreamer - Framed Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript#framed-stocklist-demo) front-ends have such ability.
 * Run the `DotNetStockListDemoLauncher.bat` script under the `Deployment_DotNet_Adapters` directory.
 The script runs the Remote Server, that is, a .NET Core application which hosts both the Remote Data Adapter and the Remote Metadata Adapter for the .NET Stock-List Demo.
 * Launch Lightstreamer Server.
 The Server startup will complete only after a successful connection between the Proxy Adapters and the Remote Adapters.
 * Test the Adapter, launching one of the clients listed in [Clients Using This Adapter](#clients-using-this-adapter).